 If you’re involved in the wholesale or retail tier in the alcohol industry, you likely know that payment terms are highly regulated between wholesalers and retailers.
 Forty-eight states dictate payment terms, and thirty-three of them require “payment on delivery” for at least one category of alcohol or one classification of retailer.
-In many cases, these payment terms are referred to as cash on delivery (COD), but the reality is that cash isn’t really required at all.
+In many cases, these payment terms are referred to as cash on delivery (COD) (cash on delivery), but the reality is that cash isn’t really required at all.

 Take the state of Washington, for example – their regulations state that “… a retail licensee must pay cash for spirits, beer, and wine prior to or at the time of delivery.”.
 But the regulation also goes on to explain that “The board will recognize the following forms of payment as cash….”

 - prepaid accounts.

 Thankfully, no states actually require cash for transactions between alcohol wholesalers and retailers (save for some specific delinquency and NSF check situations in various states).

 But let’s circle back to the second and third bullets in the list … the ones about credit/debit cards and EFT.

 Beginning with Florida in 1991, regulators and legislators have recognized the practical necessity for electronic payments in the industry.
 Pioneered by Fintech, EFT (electronic funds transfer) has been a thriving payment option for 30 years and continues to be adopted by retailers and distributors at record-setting levels.
 Today, Fintech facilitates payments for over 700,000 retailer-to-wholesaler business connections across the US.